zseaborn63/django-movies/README.md

 Try to build a recommendation algorithm for users in pure python outside of your django project.
 We will be putting it into our django project at some point.

+## Night 3

+### Normal Mode

+Link your Rater model to the built-in User model via a OneToOneField.
+Create a username, email, and password for all raters.

+Add registration, login, and logout to your application.

+Add the ability for a user to rate a movie they have not previously rated from the movie page.

+### Hard Mode

+Add the ability for a user to edit a rating they've made.

+When logged in, customize pages for the user.
+For example, on the page that shows the top 20 movies rated, show the user which ones they've rated.

+Add a personal page for each user that only they can see.
+It should have all their ratings, allow them to edit or delete those ratings, and also show them the top 20 movies they have not rated.